 The process brings several benefits to businesses.
 Corporations obtain an increased brand image, save funds on the development of a new brand, use their costs on promotion efficiently, and gain more revenue.

 With the help of brand extension strategies, companies can present products that their customers accept.
-Nowadays, the tactic is popular because businesses can assess their opportunities in new product categories, determine how relevant and appealing their brands are, and define the resource requirements.
+Nowadays, the tactic is popular because businesses can assess their opportunities in new product categories, determine how relevant and appealing their brands are and define the resource requirements.

 Now that you know the reasons why many firms use a brand extension, let’s review the advantages of this technique.

-Advantages of brand extension
+Advantages of Drand Extension

 It’s worth noting that brand extension helps upscale your business in various ways.
 Since the number of competitors in the market is constantly increasing, brands should prepare multiple strategies to stay ahead.

-Companies can create new products, provide better customer experiences, present some innovations or new services to gain revenue.
+Companies can create new products, provide better customer experiences, and present some innovations or new services to gain revenue.
 When you decide to extend your company and create a product or service, it can be related or unrelated to your business.
 Brands often leverage brand extension because it can: